 - Emergency Nurses Association Lantern Award: UPMC Hamot is home to the busiest Emergency Department (ED) in the entire UPMC system with over 70,000 visits annually.
 UPMC Hamot was 1 of 25 hospitals to receive this international award for excellence in emergency nursing through innovative practice, advocacy, leadership, education, and research.
 This is the second time UPMC Hamot’s ED has earned this prestigious award, another first for the UPMC system!

 Shared Leadership Councils at UPMC Hamot

-UPMC Hamot’s shared leadership structure empowers nurses to be an engaged member of the healthcare team that drives improvements impacting clinical outcomes, the patient experience, and practice environment.
-Our shared leadership structure is a way to strengthen nursing practices represented by our Professional Practice Model (PPM).
+UPMC Hamot’s shared leadership structure empowers nurses to be an engaged member of the healthcare team that drives improvements impacting clinical outcomes, the patient experience, and practice environment (PDF).
+Our shared leadership structure is a way to strengthen nursing practices represented by our Professional Practice Model (PPM) (PDF).
 UPMC Hamot’s PPM incorporates elements from our region’s rich nautical history, incorporating transformational nursing leadership, an ever-changing healthcare environment, and the newest generation of nurses who are eager to initiate evidence-based change.

 Professional Development Opportunities at UPMC Hamot

 - My Nursing Career: Serves as a career ladder that provides clear direction for nurses to achieve their professional goals.
 This tool measures the value of experience, specialty certifications, advanced degrees, and evidenced-based and quality improvement projects aimed to improve patient care.
 Nursing Career Pathways Diagram (PDF).